vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 although the nature of the work on this day was a bit more laid back overall.
 I continued to have intermittent mild pain.

+### Forty-five days later (2024-09-01)

+I added notes the next day (2024-09-02) around 2 PM.

+This was a fairly good day.
+As with the last few days, I had more pain, stomach rumble, and flatulence in the late morning.
+However, I was fairly normal in the afternoon and evening.
+I also did my regular exercise fine in the morning.

+I stayed up a bit late and ended up having a relatively intense day.

+### Forty-six days (2024-09-02)

+#### Notes added around 2 PM in the afternoon

+Factor X applied.

+I skipped all exercise in preparation for blood tests the next day.

+Things were normal in the early morning; however, in the late morning and early afternoon I experienced more intermittent pain as well as a little stomach rumble and flatulence.
+The amount of flatulence was less than in the past few days.

+I took a pulse ox measurement in the late morning and got a reading range of 44-50 bpm.

 ## Current learnings

 I was updating [best practices around abdominal